jhd-dev/anki-speed-limit/README.md

 - Whether the sound effect should be muted
 - What encouraging (or chastising) messages the add-on may choose to display

+The AnkiWeb page (with the download information) is [here](https://ankiweb.net/shared/info/395996975).

 #### Screenshots
 ![Screenshot of pop-up message over Anki card, saying "You only spent 5 seconds on this card.
 Rushing won't help you learn."](./screenshots/screenshot1.JPG)